fullcalendar/fullcalendar-docs/_docs-v5/theming/theming.md

 title: Theme
 children:
   - themeSystem
+  - bootstrap5
-  - bootstrap-theme
+  - bootstrap4
   - bootstrapFontAwesome
 demos:
-  - bootstrap-theme-demo
+  - bootstrap5-demo
 ---

 It is possible to change the look of the calendar (colors, fonts, etc) by applying a *theme*.
-Currently, only Boostrap v4 is available.